ISA Worldwide Competition for Junior Sociologists

 Each language Jury will then preselect (by September 2021) a maximum of three papers.
-These finalists will receive Merit Award Certificates, a four-year membership in the ISA, and a paid registration to the XX World Congress of Sociology in Melbourne, Australia in July 2022.
+These finalists will receive Merit Award Certificates, a four-year membership in the ISA, and a paid registration to the XX World Congress of Sociology in Melbourne, Australia.
 All authors thus preselected will also be invited to participate in a five-day seminar prior to the Congress.
 The ISA, however, cannot guarantee to cover costs for their travel and accommodations.

 Out of the preselected finalists, the Grand Jury chaired by the ISA President Sari Hanafi will select up to five winning papers.
 Their authors will be offered a travel grant to participate in the World Congress.
 In case of multiple authorship, the subvention will have to be shared.

 Additional information may be obtained from Dr. Ayse Saktanber at firstname.lastname@example.org, Coordinator of the Competition.